asvirdi/ML-workshop-ali/labs/lab 2.md

 3. Run `git clone https://rbcgithub.fg.rbc.com/kft0/workshop` in a directory of your preference (eg. C:/Development)

-4. If you are not able to clone, the repository folder is also available in your email.
+4. If you are not able to clone, we can email the repository to you.
 You can download and open this to continue.

 5. Go into the **workshop** directory -- `cd workshop`

 6. Install the virtualenv package using pip -- `pip3 install virtualenv --user`

 7. You will setup a virtual environment.
-This makes sure any packages you install for this workshop do not intefere with your system's python packages
+This makes sure any packages you install for this workshop do not mess with your system's python packages

 8. You should see 2 directories, `code` and `labs` and 1 `requirements.txt` file.
-The reqiurements file lists the packages you require for this workshop
+The `requirements` file lists the packages you require for this workshop

 9. Make a virtual environment in the workshop directory `python3 -m virtualenv venv`

-10. Activate your virtual environment `source venv/bin/activate` on Macbook or `venv\bin\activate` on Windows
+10. Activate your virtual environment `source venv/bin/activate` on Mac or `venv\bin\activate` on Windows

 11. Run `pip install -r requirements.txt` to install packages in this virtual environment.
 Minimize your terminal window.

 12. Now we will go over the code.
-Data has been processed and made available in Elasticsearch for this workshop
+Compressed data is present in the repo you cloned/downloaded

-13. Find `elasticPassword` (cmd+f `elasticPassword` on Mac or ctrl+f `elasticPassword` on Windows) in the `data_transfer` module.
+13. You will decompress it by running the `data_transfer` module.
+Run ` python 'code/data_transfer.py'` from a terminal or just click play if you are in an IDE.\

-14. Fill out the string with password on the white board
+The compressed file should have now been decompressed and a `test_data.csv` should appear in the `data` directory

-15. This is a temporary account configured to provide you access to Elasticsearch in this workshop
+15. Go back to your terminal or IDE

-16. Step into the `code` directory
+16. Step into/open the `code` directory

-17. The `data_transfer` module is a python file that handles the data wrangling for our workshop.
+17. The `data_transfer` module you ran handles the data wrangling for our workshop.
 It is not our prime focus

 18. The `intrusion_detection` file is where we will build our detection system